top of page

 Mapping Stakeholders of cancer patients in Norway.jpg

-It also emphasizes that each coordinator manages several patients simultaneously, illustrating the complexity and intensity of collaboration required to provide every patient with personalized care.
+It also emphasizes that each coordinator manages several patients simultaneously, illustrating the complexity and intensity of collaboration required to provide every patient with personalised care.

 User Persona